OMOD |

 Rights, Responsibilities, and Action Integral to learning about ones human rights is learning about the responsibilities that accompany all rights.
 Just as human rights belong to both individuals and society as a whole, the responsibility to respect, defend, and promote human rights is both individual and collective.
 The Preamble of the UDHR, for example, calls not only on governments to promote human rights, but also on "every individual and every organ of society."
 Human rights education provides the knowledge and awareness needed to meet this responsibility.
 The responsibilities of all citizens in a democratic society are inseparable from the responsibility to promote human rights.
 To flourish, both democracy and human rights require peoples active participation.
 Human rights education includes learning the skills of advocacy to speak and act every day in the name of human rights.
 Human rights education also provides a basis for conflict resolution and the promotion of social order.
 Rights themselves often clash, such as when one persons commitment to public safety conflicts with anothers freedom of expression.
 As a value system based on respect and the equality and dignity of all people, human rights can create a framework for analyzing and resolving such differences.
 Human rights education also teaches the skills of negotiation, mediation, and consensus building.

 Who Needs Human Rights Education?
 Human rights should be part of everyones education.
 However, certain groups have a particular need for human rights education: some because they are especially vulnerable to human rights abuses, others because they hold official positions and upholding human rights is their responsibility, still others because of their ability to influence and educate.
-Among these groups are the following: Administrators of Justice:
+Among these groups are the following:

 Source: Nancy Flowers, Human Rights Educators Network, Amnesty International USA